 At the time of writing this, I have submitted my book draft to the interior designer.
 I would never have guessed how many editing changes and details I would have to consider before getting to this point.
-It has definitely humbled me.
+It has humbled me.

 4. False Hope

 Sometimes we tell ourselves that life is going to get better, but we don’t do anything different.
 Maybe we think our health will automatically get better without eating right, exercising, or losing weight.
-Maybe we think our business will get better and we will have more cash because business will just walk in the door.
+Perhaps we think our business will get better, and we will have more cash because business will walk in the door.
 This is false hope.
 We should have hope but not hope based on nothing.
 Some of the hardest work I do is working with nonprofits.
-Christian nonprofits could fall prey to hoping that donations will come in the door and God will provide for all their expenses.
+Christian nonprofits could fall prey to hoping that donations will come in the door, and God will provide for all their expenses.
 Now, don’t get me wrong.
 I do believe that God provides, and He is the Creator of all things.
 The problem with this mentality is that God usually does not work this way.
 God wants us to work hard and figure out the most valuable, impactful, and creative ways to help others.
-If we do this in business or in a nonprofit, then His Provision will come.
+If we do this in business or a nonprofit, then His Provision will come.
 We will be paid by the value we offer to others.